 To many residents of Franklin County, Greenfield is considered the “big city.”
 When Franklin County was formed in 1811, Greenfield was designated as the county seat.
 It is the center of life and the commercial and cultural hub of the northern Pioneer Valley.
 Conveniently located at the intersection of Interstate 91 and Route 2/The Mohawk Trail, residents of the town love Greenfield because it has a variety of restaurants, shops, markets, professional businesses, and yet still offers ways to get outside and enjoy nature.

-If you are looking to buy a single family home, land to build your dream home, farm, or second home in Greenfield, Mass, click here for the latest list of what is currently on the market.
+If you are looking to buy a single family, multi family home, or commercial property in Greenfield, Mass, click here for the latest list of what is currently on the market.
 You can also contact Wanda Mooney to learn more about the area and the process of moving.

 Greenfield is also home to Greenfield Community College, which offers programs and services to the community beyond its 3,400 students.
 The Pioneer Valley Institute at GCC promotes the Connecticut River Valley through programs, exhibits, and field trips for people of all ages.
 Its purpose is to examine and celebrate the region’s history, cultures and arts, geology and natural life, and agricultural and industrial traditions.
 The GCC campus also hosts the Green River Festival, a three-day music and hot air balloon festival, each summer.
 The festival was born in 1986 and since then has featured well-known artists such as Susan Tedeschi, Derek Trucks, Lucinda Williams, and Buddy Guy.